Lewiston, Idaho Area Public Art

 Turn right out of the parking lot onto D Street and right onto US 12 East to take the Levee Bypass.
 Just past the railroad bridge is a turnout on the left that contains two interpretive markers.
 Resume and proceed into downtown Lewiston.

 If you have the time and desire to venture a few miles east of Lewiston, continue on US 12 East and after crossing the Clearwater River bridge, look to your left to see steel silhouettes of horses and Nez Perce and Lewis & Clark Expedition scenes as part of the North Lewiston Gateway Project created by artists David Govedare and Keith Powell in 2003.
 Parking is again problematic and potentially hazardous to yourself and others.
 Stay to the right to remain on US 12 and South US 95, and after several miles, take US 95 south to cross the river again.
 About a mile ahead on the left is the entrance to the Nez Perce National Historic Park Visitor Center.
-An excellent museum primarily featuring native clothing, an ancient dugout canoe, a small selection of books for purchase, and a movie await visitors indoors, while great views of the Clearwater valley and a pioneer cemetery reward short walks outside.
+An ancient dugout canoe, a small selection of books for purchase, an excellent museum primarily featuring native clothing, and a movie await visitors indoors, while great views of the Clearwater valley and a pioneer cemetery reward short walks outside.

 Instagram Feed